cytoscape/cytoscape.js-blog/_drafts/2016-06-22-social-network.md

 This function ties together `getTwitterPromise()` and `addToGraph()` to find top users (users with the highest followers) at a given level, query Twitter for a top user's followers, and add the resulting followers to the graph.

-Place the following at the very end the `DOMContentLoaded` listener.
+Place the following at the very end of the `DOMContentLoaded` listener.

 ```javascript
 function addFollowersByLevel(level, options) {